Fotis Takianos: Coaching career

 On November 18, 2021, Takianos returned to Greece for Larisa, replacing Nikos Papanikolopoulos.
 He led the team for the first time to the Greek Basket League playoffs, finishing the regular season in 6th place and reaching the playoff semi-finals, where the team managed to win two games against favorites Panathinaikos.

+On February 20, 2023, Takianos signed with PAOK Thessaloniki through 2024, replacing Aris Lykogiannis.
+He left PAOK in February 2024, and after a few days, he was appointed as the new head coach of Astana.

+During the 2024–2025 campaign, Takianos coached Maroussi from December 2024 (having replaced Ilias Zouros) until April 2025 (replaced by his assistant Marios Batis).

 Professional career

-During his professional playing career, Fotis Takianos played with the following clubs: Aris, P.A.O.K.
-BC, Makedonikos B.C.
+During his professional playing career, Fotis Takianos played with the following clubs: Aris, PAOK, Makedonikos, KAOD and MENT.

 In the highlights of his playing career, he was a player of P.A.O.K.
-BC when they won the FIBA Korać Cup in 1994 defeating Stefanel Trieste in the final in the Thessaloniki 75-66 (W).
+BC when they won the FIBA Korać Cup in 1994 defeating Stefanel Trieste after the 2 finals.
+Takianos played only in one game against Stroitel Samara and he scored four points.
+He missed the entire season due to a serious injury.